meteor/meteor/README.md

 ### Contributions, development and tests

-Please read our [contribution guidelines](./CONTRIBUTING.md), which also describe how to set up and run the linter and tests.
+Please read our [contribution guidelines](./CONTRIBUTING.md), which also describes how to set up and run the linter and tests.